 How to Keep Clutter Under Control

 Labels make everything easier to organize, especially if you share your home with more than one person.
 Here are just a few ways labels can help you:

 - Label your food.
-Labeling everything in both the freezer and fridge with the contents and date makes it easier to identify items and use them in a timely manner.
+Labeling everything in your fridge, freezer and pantry with the contents and date makes it easier to identify items and use them in a timely manner.
 Make sure to arrange everything so the items in front are the first ones that you will use.
 We like the chalkboard and dry erase labels available at The Container Store.

 - While you're in the fridge, take the time to label the shelves.
 Setting aside one shelf just for leftovers prevents food from growing mold in the back of the fridge.

 - Place a label on all your storage shelves, from the kitchen to the linen closet.
 You're more likely to put things back in their proper place if the place for “bowls” or “guest towels” is labeled.

 - Add stick on or iron-on labels to things that leave the house, such as the kids' backpacks or your gym bag.
 Don't forget to also label the stuff in those bags, including school lunch gear and sporting equipment.
 We like the Label Land labels for clothing and fabric.

 Control the Clutter